Shaon2221/Walmart-SalesBot-and-SearchGPT/README.md

 ## 📄 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the MIT License.

 ---

 ## 👏 Acknowledgments

-- List any resources, contributors, inspiration, etc. here.
+- This projects is inspired byt SalesGPT and other open source projects.
+But not copy paste, or any idea has not been stolen.
+Thanks to all the contributors.

+## 🛠️How to deploy the project
+You can deploy the project using Docker or Streamlit.
+You can also deploy the project using Heroku, AWS, or any other cloud platform.

+## 🧑‍🚀How to contact the Author
+You can contact me at: [LinkedIn](https://www.linkedin.com/in/shaon2221)

 [**Return**](#Top)